 The Company implemented the MSCI Risk Manager, a market risk management system, as a quantitative management instrument.
-The system integrates all holding positions and provides in a daily basis various analyzing metrics and comprehensive computation results, including equity risk, interest rate risk, exchange rate risk, etc., as well as adjustment and application of diverse derivatives models.
-Also, the risk management department controls risk-based limits by business units on a daily basis to enforce control of risk appetite.
+The system integrates all holding positions and provides in a daily basis various analyzing metrics and comprehensive computation results, including equity risk, interest rate risk, commodity risk, and exchange rate risk, etc., as well as adjustment and application of diverse derivatives models.
+Also, the risk management department controls risk-based limits by business units on the daily basis to enforce control of market risk and venture capital allocation.